Vinaigrette

 Vinaigrette (/ˌvɪnɪˈɡrɛt/ VIN-ig-RET, /fr/) is a dressing made by mixing an edible oil with a mild acid such as vinegar (acetic acid) or lemon juice (citric acid).
 The mixture can be enhanced with salt, herbs and/or spices.
 It is used most commonly as a salad dressing, but can also be used as a marinade.

 Traditionally, a vinaigrette consists of 3 parts oil and 1 part vinegar mixed into a stable emulsion, but the term is also applied to mixtures with different proportions and to unstable emulsions which last only a short time before separating into layered oil and vinegar phases.

 Name

 Vinaigrette is the diminutive form of the French word vinaigre ("vinegar").
-It was commonly known as "French dressing" in the 19th century.
+It was commonly known as "French dressing" in the 19th century in the US and is still commonly known as such in Europe, Australia, New Zealand and South America.